What is the program structure?

 Who is eligible to apply?

-Candidates from India, Pakistan, and Nepal will be professionals ages 25-40.
+Candidates from India, Pakistan, Sri Lanka, and Nepal will be professionals ages 25-40.
 We seek candidates with excellent interpersonal and communication skills, proven leadership abilities, the ability to work in a cross-cultural setting and a commitment to the program and follow-on activities.
 Written and oral English proficiency is required as the participants will need to converse about complex political and global issues with U.S. peers and experts.
 Preference will be given to applicants with relevant professional achievements who have not previously visited the United States.
 All candidates should be able and willing to host American counterparts, for up to a week, and design, arrange, and coordinate, under World Learning and its partners’ supervision, a local professional and cultural program for the American participants.

 What professional experience is relevant to this program?

 Applicants should have experience in the legislative process and/or policymaking, including: good governance (transparency, anti-corruption, right-to-information), legislative and political processes, including the role of women, minorities, and marginalized populations in them, youth politics and student leaders, climate change and environment, and trade and regional connectivity.
 Such experience can have been attained through their work in government, civic education organizations, citizen advocacy groups, political campaigns, political parties, or election monitoring organizations.

 Now that your application has been submitted, it will be reviewed by the selection committee.
 Please keep in mind that there is a large volume of highly qualified applications, so this process will take some time.
 Once the shortlisting process is complete, you will receive an email from World Learning detailing your application status.